piukhq/cookbook-valkyrie/README.md

 Deploys and Configures a Wireguard VPN on Ubuntu 20.04

 The wireguard exporter listens on 9586 and reads in a CSV of `publickey,friendly name` to enrich the metrics

+## Future improvements

+* Create a selfsigned certificate so that the exporters are not serving HTTP over the internet.